wk989898/web-ipc/readme.md

 ## idea

 What we run on electron can also be run on node.
-See examples for inspiration.
+See demo for inspiration.

 ## notice